 Review and road test of the SEAT Arona

 SEAT's Arona is a small SUV with an important role to play in the Spanish maker's model line-up.
-Jonathan Crouch takes a look at what's on offer.
+Jonathan Crouch takes a look at what's on offer from the revised version.

 Ten Second Review of the SEAT Arona

-The Arona is SEAT's idea of a small sporty SUV and it's likely to find favour with the increasing number of buyers who would once have simply bought another supermini but now feel the need to get themselves something more interesting and lifestyle-orientated.
-It's good looking, safe, well connected and very personalisable.
+The Arona is SEAT's idea of a small sporty SUV and it's likely to continue to find favour with the increasing number of buyers who would once have simply bought another supermini but now feel the need to get themselves something more interesting and lifestyle-orientated.
+It's good looking, safe, well connected and very personalisable, especially in this usefully improved form.
 If this is the kind of car that appeals to you, then an Arona may well tick a lot of boxes.

-SEAT's conquest of the SUV segment continues with his Arona.
-It slots into the Spanish maker's line-up just blow the successful Ateca model, which is based in the running gear of the company's Leon family hatch.
+SEAT's conquest of the SUV segment continued with his Arona.
+It launched back in 2017 to slot into the Spanish maker's line-up just blow the successful Ateca model, which is based in the running gear of the company's Leon family hatch.
 The Arona, in contrast, is a supermini-based Crossover, so shares its oily bits with the Barcelona marque's Ibiza supermini.

-Go for that sporty 'FR' trim and you get dual-mode suspension and the 'SEAT Drive Profile' that allows you to alter the steering, throttle response and suspension feel via four modes: 'Normal', 'Sport', 'Eco' and 'Individual'.
-As for diesel options, the efficient and reliable 1.6 TDI unit is available with 95 and 115PS.
-The 95PS version can be paired with a five-speed manual transmission or a seven-speed DSG auto, and the 115PS variant with a six-speed gearbox.
+Go for the sporty 'FR' trims and you get the 'SEAT Drive Profile' that allows you to alter the steering, throttle response and suspension feel via four modes: 'Normal', 'Sport', 'Eco' and 'Individual'.
+There are now no diesel options.
 All Arona models are front-driven: there's not much appetite in this segment for 4WD.

 Design and Build

-The Arona's sits on the same hi-tech MQB platform that underpins the latest Ibiza supermini and its styling follows the same structure as that used in the brand's slightly larger Ateca SUV.
-Here, that model's three-dimensional look is more pronounced, without being too aggressive.
-Like its rivals, this car is trying to give the feel of being a sturdy car for everyday life for the urban jungle, hence the strong protection in the bumpers, the wheel arches and the dark coloured rubber side skirts, as well as the roof rack and the aluminium look-like protection at the bottom of the bumpers.
+The changes to this updated Arona are subtle but you might well notice the new LED headlights, the restyled bumper and the smarter 'hot stamped' front grille design.
+At the rear, there's a new spoiler and diffuser and the Arona badge now gets a hand-written font.
+As before, this car sits on the same MQB-A0 platform as its Ibiza supermini stablemate and, like its rivals in the segment for small SUVs, this car is trying to give the feel of being a sturdy car for everyday life for the urban jungle.
+Hence the strong protection in the bumpers, the wheel arches and the dark coloured rubber side skirts, as well as the roof rack and the aluminium look-like protection at the bottom of the bumpers.

 Market and Model

-Arona prices start at around £16,500 but expect most variants to sell in the same kind of £18,000 to £24,000 bracket common to the two leading small SUVs, Nissan's Juke and Renault's Captur.
-Trim levels are based around the usual 'SE', 'SE Technology', 'FR', 'FR Sport', 'XCELLENCE' and 'XCELLENCE Lux' SEAT spec options.
+Arona prices start at around £21,000 but expect most variants to sell in the same kind of £23,000 to £25,000 bracket common to the two leading small SUVs, Nissan's Juke and Renault's Captur.
+Trim levels are based around the usual 'SE', 'SE Technology', 'FR', 'FR Sport', 'Xperience' and 'Xperience Lux' SEAT spec options.
 The Spanish brand knows that the extent to which buyers will be able to personalise the Arona and make it their own will be important.
-Colour-wise, the car is divided into two: the lower body on the one hand, and the roof (plus the A- and C-pillars) on the other.
+Colour-wise, the car is divided into two: the lower body on the one hand, and the roof (plus the A and C-pillars) on the other.
 The roof can be grey, black, orange or the same colour as the body.
 Globally, there are 68 possible colour combinations.

 Cost of Ownership

 The headline engine is SEATs well regarded 1.0 TSI petrol turbo unit and it should certainly prove to be very frugal.
-Expect the 95PS version to manage over 55mpg on the combined cycle and under 110g/km of CO2.
-Obviously, the 1.6-litre TDI diesel will be much better.
-Expect about 70mpg and about 105g/km.
+Let's get to the WLTP figures.
+Expect the 95PS 1.0 TSI version to manage up to 51.4mpg on the combined cycle and 124g/km of CO2.
+The 1.0 TSI 110PS manual manages up to 53.3mpg and 121g/km. the 1.5 TSI auto manages up to 45.6mpg and 140g/km.
 All models get an automatic stop & start system to cut the engine when you don't need it, stuck in traffic or waiting at the lights.

 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Toyota and Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.
 SEAT dealers also offer an 'It's Fixed!' low cost servicing programme.
 To even out the cost of regular maintenance, you can take up fixed price servicing packages for up to three scheduled halts and they go with the car when you sell it if the balance has still to be used.

-The potential for personalisation will be key to this car's prospects, as will the efficiency made possible by its efficient engines and light, stiff MQB chassis.
-It's taken some time for the Iberian maker to bring us a Crossover of this kind but we can see quite a few target Arona customers feeling that the wait has been worthwhile.
+The potential for personalisation will be key to this car's prospects, as will the efficiency made possible by its efficient engines and light, stiff MQB-A0 chassis.
+It took some time for the Iberian maker to bring us a Crossover of this kind but over 350,000 global sales since this model's original 2017 launch have shown that quite a market exists for it.
+This crossover's got plenty of life left in it yet.

 SEAT Arona review by Jonathan Crouch